Home » Posts tagged 'propitiation'

 Tag Archives: propitiation

-In the New Testament, at the very central heart of the gospel is that the saving death of Jesus is the final atonement, for it is the propitiation: the quenching of God’s wrath for us when He completely removed our sins and took them onto Himself (expiation) thereby reconciling those who believe to God forever!
-Our sin (ALL of our sin, our entire body of sin; past, present, future) was imputed onto Jesus, and the righteousness of Jesus was imputed onto us, therefore called double imputation.
-(Romans 3:21-26, 1 John 2:2)
+The saving death of the Messiah is the final atonement, for it is the propitiation, the quenching of God’s wrath for us when He completely removed our sins and took them upon Himself (expiation.)
+Our entire body of sin was imputed onto Him and His righteousness was imputed onto us.

 Over 300 prophecies stated in the Hebrew Bible (Old Testament) were fulfilled by one named Jesus.

 Our eternal God became man (incarnation) for our salvation; sinless, born under the Law, to fulfill the Law perfectly (Genesis 49:10).

 By faith, we are able to be reconciled to God forever.
 Just as Abram back in Genesis 15, by faith.

 May this bring a deepening meaning and preciousness to you and your life as it has for me.